What is USSD – MMI Code – USSD Code?

 The number of user-entered characters depends on the encoding scheme.
 E.g., With GSM 7 (English alphabets )bit encoding, USSD string can be a maximum of 182 bytes long.
 While for UCS-2 (Arabic), where a single character is two bytes long, this results in the USSD string to be a maximum of 80 characters long.

 USSD enables a mobile operator to provide, call back service while in roaming, location-based services, balance services, content marketing based on location, etc.

 Protocol standards are defined in GSM MAP 09:02 and GSM 03.90.
 A USSD message uses a gsm map protocol over SS7.

-To access a service over USSD, a mobile subscriber dials a known string (e.g *123#) for a service, the home network of mobile operator responses with the required menu or content.
+To access a service over USSD, a mobile subscriber dials a known string (e.g., *123#) for a service, the home network of cellular operator responses with the required menu or content.
 A USSD session established between the handset and a USSD application for an interactive interaction.

-For accessing IVR services.
-A mobile subscriber needs to dial a number, sometimes it is long and sometimes it is short.
-E.g Airtel India provides a 121 number for IVR and customer care for its subscribers.
+A mobile operator may provide an IVR option too.
+A mobile subscriber needs to dial a number to access the IVR.
+Sometimes it is long, and sometimes it is short.
+E.g., Airtel India provides a 121 number to its subscribers for IVR/customer care.
 The dialing a number initiates a call towards the IVR and sets up a voice session.

-For a USSD based session, a user dials a fixed string, which is called the USSD Code.
-E.g for customer services Airtel India has *121# USSD Code.
-The roaming network routes the USSD code towards the home network.
-The code should not be from any MMI code used by the device.
+A user dials a fixed string to initiate a USSD session, which is called the USSD Code.
+E.g., for customer services, Airtel India has *121# USSD Code.
+The roaming network routes the USSD code towards the USSD server in-home network.

 We are providing details of MMI code in the coming paragraphs.
-USSD code decides what services a mobile user need.
+A USSD code decides what service a mobile user needs.

 Home network USSD application decides the menus based on USSD code.